 Births, marriages and deaths indexes

-The Ancestry website and Find my Past websites, available free via the Digital Library on all library computers, have birth, death and marriage indexes from 1837 to 2006.
-The BMD and the Lancashire BMD websites are also available via the Digital Library.
+Theand websites, available free via the Digital Library on all library computers, have birth, death and marriage indexes from 1837 to 2006.
+The and the are also available via the Digital Library.

 Parish registers are the main source of information for family historians before the start of civil registration in 1837.
 They give information about christenings, baptisms, marriages and sometimes burials.